 “Everyone in this estate knows that.
 It’s common knowledge!”

-Beaten pants down, you heart sinks to the bottom of your grumbling stomach as you stuff your ‘small’ bag of maize back into your bag pack.
-Giving the gentleman one vengeful look, you swear never to return to his shop but have no guts to say it to his face.
+Beaten pants down, your heart sinks to the bottom of your grumbling stomach as you stuff your ‘small’ bag of maize back into your bag pack.
+Giving the gentleman one vengeful glance, swearing underbreath never to return to his shop.

 This crap happened to me a few days ago and I haven’t stopped plotting the ultimate revenge for the attendant.
 Torching his shop lingered for a while but my soul couldn’t let me.
 Research shows I’m one of the million victims that got a mental burn from his filthy customer service.